Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

   - **Example 1:** If they complete **3 meters** of the track, the distance percentage factor will be **3 meters / 5 meters = 0.6**.
 The starting score and penalty-free time are then multiplied by 0.6.
   - **Example 2:** If they complete the full **5 meters**, the distance percentage factor will be **5 meters / 5 meters = 1.0**.
 In this case, the starting score and penalty-free time remain unaffected.
 - **Collision Deductions:**
   Collisions with obstacles lead to point deductions.
-For each **collision** with a cube or cylinder, **3 points** are deducted from the final score.
+For each **collision** with a cube or cylinder, **5 points** are deducted from the final score (**Multiple consecutive hits on the same object are considered one collision**).
 Teams must be careful to avoid unnecessary collisions to maximize their score.

 As they cross the end of the track, victory within their grasp, signaling the end of their quest and stopping the clock.
 The score is tallied based on several factors: their **time**, their **collisions**, their **distance travlled**, and their **bonus points** for unused chances.